citp/privacy-policy-historical/t/td/tdi/tdiclub.com.md

 If you have any questions or concerns with respect to this privacy statement, please send an email through [contact us](http://www.tdiclub.com/email).

 TDIClub reserves the right to change this privacy statement at any time.
 Such changes will be posted on this page.

+Last update: May 29, 2007